Melissa-Seané Sathekge

 Melissa-Seané is currently a student completing her Bachelor of Social Science Degree at IIE MSA in Johannesburg.
 Because this degree requires extensive time management, organisation, and concept integration, she has been able to hone her research and writing skills.

-In May 2025, millions of South African beneficiaries are set to receive their SRD grant payments.
+This month millions of South African beneficiaries are set to receive their SRD grant payments.
 If you need to change how you receive your payment, Sassa now allows recipients to update their banking information online.

 NSFAS loans are set to assist thousands of missing-middle students pay for their studies.
 The government funding scheme confirmed that these loans could be converted into a bursary.